48302-DiogoJesus/octoflows/_CODE_TODO.md

 - Add tests for asserting node count and final result of new workflows: tree reduction, gemm, wordcount, image_transform, svd

-- BUG: After removing a fake sink node, go back to its upstream nodes and check them after this removal could be a chain of tasks that don't endup in the sink maybe change algorithm to check paths instead of individual nodes (if a path doesn't end up at the sink node, delete it) INSTEAD OF REMOVING THEM.
-THROW ERROR AT CLIENT!

 - Create another field (metadata_storage) but pass it the same DB while in development
     - Collect metrics (make them persistent in Redis) Execution time